azimbaldiwala/RollingKeyAuthentication-/README.md

 ### How to Run
-1. Run Server.java
+1. Run "Server.java"
-2. and then run, Client.java
+2. and then run "Client.java"